docker/docs/docker-for-windows/index.md

 * For a summary of Docker command line interface (CLI) commands, see [Docker CLI Reference Guide](/engine/reference/index.md).

-* Check out the <a href="https://blog.docker.com/2016/06/docker-mac-windows-public-beta/">blog posts</a> on Docker for Mac and Docker for Windows public betas, and <a href="https://blog.docker.com/2016/03/docker-for-mac-windows-beta/">earlier posts</a> on the intial private beta.
+* Check out the <a href="https://blog.docker.com/2016/06/docker-mac-windows-public-beta/">blog posts</a> on Docker for Mac and Docker for Windows public betas, and <a href="https://blog.docker.com/2016/03/docker-for-mac-windows-beta/">earlier posts</a> on the initial private beta.

 * Please give feedback on your experience with the app and report bugs and problems by logging into our [Docker for Windows forum](https://forums.docker.com/c/docker-for-windows).